Louisiana Tech University College of Engineering and Science: Gumbo Fest

 The Gumbo Fest is held every September by the Engineering and Science Association to provide a way for returning engineering and science students to reconnect after the summer and introduce the incoming freshmen to their peers and professors.
 Incoming students are introduced to the organizations within the college during the event.
 The first Gumbo Fest took place in 2001 and has continued every year since.
 The event was originally held around Bogard Hall, but has recently been moved to Argent Pavilion on the Louisiana Tech Football Complex.

-In the first few years of Gumbo Fest, former COES Dean, Dr. Les Guice, would cook a batch of gumbo with his special recipe.
+In the first few years of Gumbo Fest, former COES Dean, Les Guice, would cook a batch of gumbo with his special recipe.
 When the event became too big for him to tackle, a caterer was brought in to prepare the food.

 Student competitions

 ASCE Concrete Canoe

-The Louisiana Tech chapter of the American Society of Civil Engineers (ASCE) competes in the Deep South Regional Conference's Concrete Canoe Competition every year.
+The Louisiana Tech chapter of the American Society of Civil Engineers (ASCE) competes in the Gulf Coast Regional Conference's Concrete Canoe Competition every year.
 Known as "the America's Cup of Civil Engineering," the Concrete Canoe Competition requires the students to apply lessons and information learned in the classroom toward designing and constructing a water-worthy concrete canoe while developing time management, leadership, and dedication skills.
-The Louisiana Tech ASCE chapter won the Deep South Regional Conference competition seven times in the school's history and six times in the last eight years (1998, 2008, 2010, 2011, 2012, 2014, and 2015).
-The members of the Deep South Conference are ASCE chapters from universities in Arkansas, Louisiana, Mississippi, and Tennessee.
+The Louisiana Tech ASCE chapter won the Deep South Regional Conference competition 10 times in the school's history (1998, 2008, 2010, 2011, 2012, 2014, 2015, 2019, 2022, and 2023).
+The members of the Deep South Conference were ASCE chapters from universities in Arkansas, Louisiana, Mississippi, and Tennessee.
+Since 2020, Louisiana Tech has competed in the Gulf Coast Regional Conference made up of ASCE chapters from universities in Alabama, Louisiana, and Mississippi.
+In 2022, Louisiana Tech University hosted the National Concrete Canoe Competition (CCC), with the races being held at Lincoln Parish Park.
+At the 2023 National Conference held in Platteville, Wisconsin, the LA Tech placed 5th in the Final Product Prototype category.
+The LA Tech ASCE Chapter has also had great success in the Sustainable Solutions Competition, winning the Gulf Coast Regional three consecutive years (2021-2023) and placing 3rd (2021) and 2nd (2023) Nationally.